CorinvoDocs/necto-docs/content/index.md

 description: Are you new to Necto?
 Want to jump start your journey to get developing as fast as possible?
 The fastest way to get started us by jumping in directly to a module for the language of your choice.
 ---

+## Templates

+We've built some [templates](https://github.com/nectoutil/examples) that include Necto integrations for different languages, frameworks, and toolings.
+You can use these templates to get started with your Necto-powered application.

 ---

 ::content-showcase{heading="Get started in minutes" title="View Starter Projects" button='{"title": "View All Templates", "to": "https://github.com/nectoutil/examples"}'}